Oxblood Germanium Overdrive

 Keeley’s Original Overdrive Just Got a Lot Bolder

 We’ve taken out the compression and added a germanium transistor to the output.
 Bolder and Smoother!
 With less compression now, the Oxblood Germanium Overdrive sounds more like a true “tube-amp” and flattens out the mid-range.
 Next we couldn’t help adding a touch of our favorite germanium transistor!
 This takes out any hardness from the release of compression.
 I call it perfection.

 Oh, and these are 100% hand built.
 The craftsmen and designers at Keeley wanted this to be our finest and loudest moment, so we made it in the “Thunder” color scheme.
 AND, this is the first run of cases we powder coated in-house!
 A first for Keeley that we are very proud of!

 The Oxblood Germanium Overdrive is our response to everyone cloning the “Mythical Beast” pedal.
 We decided to build an original design.
 We wanted to build a new circuit that lets players blend from perfectly clean to amp-crushing roar.
 We wanted that impossibly huge and focused midrange that makes any guitar–Strat, Paul, Tele–sound incredible.
 We knew we could do it our way and offer you more tone.
 So we designed this pedal over the course of a few days to outdo the old pedal.
 I am confident we not only drew blood, we crafted a #killer.

 Light OD, Distortion, Fuzz — It’s All There

-With the Oxblood Germanium Overdrive you roll off the Drive Control and get a perfectly clean sound; you can dial in any amount of distortion and volume to stomp an amp into pure tonal Nirvana.
+With the Oxblood Germanium Overdrive you roll off the Drive Control and get a cleaner sound; you can dial in any amount of distortion and volume to stomp an amp into pure tonal Nirvana.
 The Keeley Oxblood Germanium Overdrive offers you two ways to clip and saturate your signal with overtones by selecting carefully chosen diodes.
 These are different than the standard Oxblood.
 These diodes were chosen to give you bigger, more open amp tones without a lot of compression.